-- You will receive 2 coupons to use in recruiting other Tajik migrant men whom you know who inject drugs to participate in interviews. - If the men you give the coupons to do not contact us within two weeks you may ask for additional coupons.
-The total number of coupons you may receive is limited to the number of men you told us you know who inject drugs, and only 2 men that you refer can enroll in the study - After you have recruited two Tajik network peers you will come to the PRIZMA Research Center to complete the initial interview. - After the interview, we will ask you to go to the Moscow HIV Prevention Center (MHPC) to be tested for HIV and HCV.
-We will give you 2 cards with a code number for the testing staff to report your results to us.
+- You will come to the PRIZMA Research Center or a location of your choice to complete the initial interview. - After the interview, we will ask you to go to the Moscow HIV Prevention Center to be tested for HIV and HCV.
+We will give you 2 cards with a code number for the testing staff to report your result to us.
 The code number will identify a group of participants, not individuals.
 This code number only and no other information will be used to communicate your test results from the testing center to the researchers.
 Testing is voluntary.
 You may decline to be tested, or you may agree to be tested but decline to have your results shared with the researchers. - If you receive a positive screening test MHPC will conduct additional confirmatory tests.
 MHPC staff will instruct you when to return to receive the results of these tests.
-If you require confirmatory testing we will ask you to use the second coded card to send these results to PRIZMA. - You will be randomly assigned to one of two different health education programs, the "MASLIHAT" program or "Healthy Lifestyles" program.
-The assignments will be done in groups, so that everyone who is recruited from a particular place will be assigned to the same program.
-You will be informed which program you are assigned to after you complete the initial interview and before the first program session meets.

-- You will attend a 2-hour health education session each week for 5 weeks, complete the homework assignments, and share what you learned from the education sessions with the 2 network members - Return to PRIZMA complete follow-up interviews at 3, 6, 9, and 12 months - Voluntarily retest for HCV at 6 and 12 months, and HIV at the end of 12 months
+If you require confirmatory testing we will ask you to use the second coded card to send these results to PRIZMA. - You will return to PRIZMA or a location of your choice to complete follow-up interviews at 3, 6, 9, and 12 months - You will voluntarily retest for HCV at 6 and 12 months, and HIV at the end of 12 months

 During this study, Dr. Mackesy-Amiti and Dr. Bahromov and their research team will collect information about you for the purposes of this research.
 The data collected for study include your responses to the eligibility screening questions, a baseline questionnaire including demographics, migration history, alcohol and drug use, sexual behavior, STI diagnoses, HIV and hepatitis C risk knowledge, syringe cleaning and sharing, psychosocial measures, and your injection drug use social network.
 We will ask you obtain an HIV and HCV test and allow the results to be shared with us confidentially.
-We will also collect data on your group attendance and participation.
 In follow-up interviews we will again collect information on your alcohol and drug use, sexual behavior and STIs, HIV and hepatitis C risk knowledge and behavior, psychosocial measures and interactions with your injection drug use social network.
 We will ask you to obtain an HCV test again at the 6 and 12-month follow-up interviews, and we will ask you to obtain another HIV test at the 12-month follow-up interview.
-The purpose of collecting these data is to evaluate the effect of the health education programs on your health-related behavior and on HIV and HCV infection rates.
+The purpose of collecting these data is to evaluate the effect of health education programs on your health-related behavior and on HIV and HCV infection rates.